ansible/immutablish-deploys/README.md

 1. VPC, Subnets, Security groups [are created](roles/infra) with native Ansible ec2* modules.
 2. [In a separate role](roles/asgcfn/tasks/main.yml), the Launch Configuration and the AutoScale group are created with a [CloudFormation template](roles/asgcfn/files/asg-cfgn.json) that is launched with the CloudFormation module in order to leverage the CloudFormation-only update policy described above.

+This workflow can be launched with:

+	ansible-playbook -i build_ami cfn_update_policy.yml

 ## Rolling AMI deploy with pure Ansible